 For street artists, any surface of the city can be a canvas.
 Take Ben Wilson who creates paintings from discarded chewing gum.
 This one depicts the street it’s on – Great Eastern Street.
 You can find his work all over the city but particularly on the Millennium Bridge, where there are loads.

-I love mosaics and I’ve spotted a few of Xylo’s work around Southwark.
+I love mosaics and I’ve spotted a few around Southwark.
 Here are two in Shoreditch – a bat and a mole.
-I love how with these two he has put them on a tiled wall.
-Xylo always leaves his signature, which is a tile with a circle and an X- almost like an hourglass.
+I love how with these two have been put on a tiled wall.

 Here’s a selection of sculptures in a wall crevice by Citizen Kane (left) and also Gregos, a French street artist who creates sculptures made from a mould of his face (middle and right).
 Apparently Shoreditch has 50 of Gregos’s face afixed to buildings!